Food Services

 Adult visitor - $4.60

-NCSD offers breakfast and lunch programs at every school in the district except rural school, Red Creek.
+NCSD offers breakfast and lunch programs across the district, with the exception of rural school, Red Creek.
 Please check with your school for the exact times for service.

 Free and Reduced-Price Meals Application